andrewnyr/www.as211562.net/content/pages/peering.md

               ### Netherlands

+              *   *   *   you can expect 2602:fc26:4::/48 to be announced to the
-              *   i have a very open peering policy for my netherlands pop and am willing to peer through a tunnel (vxlan preferred).
+              dfz from netherlands.*   i have a very open peering policy for my netherlands pop and am willing to peer through a tunnel (vxlan preferred).

               *   my netherlands peering router is located with the upstream, [Bakker IT](https://bgp.he.net/AS44103).